 XGS-PON allows multiple users to access the network at the same time without affecting a user’s internet experience.
 This is due to true symmetrical speeds and scalable capacity.
 Fiber also has a life expectancy beyond 25 years saving consumers money in the long run.
 There are also fewer technical issues with fiber eliminating many repair costs.

 123NET is currently using XGS-PON in new residential deployments.
-To learn more about 123NET’s Home Fiber Internet Service, click here.
+Explore Our Residential Home Fiber Internet Offerings.